-Indicate the sub-slot length for sub-slot based PUCCH feedback in number of symbols (see TS 38.213 [13], clause 9.1).
+Indicate the sub-slot length for sub-slot based PUCCH feedback in number of symbols (see TS 38.213 [13], clause 9).
 Value n2 corresponds to 2 symbols, value n6 corresponding to 6 symbols, value n7 corresponds to 7 symbols.
 For normal CP, the value is either n2 or n7.
 For extended CP, the value is either n2 or n6.
+When this field is present, the network configures the PUCCH resource with the same priority as the PUCCH-Config to be confined within the sub-slot.